dineshkumawat7/dineshkumawat7/README.md

 ---

 ## 🚀 About Me
-I am a results-driven Java developer with 2+ years of experience building scalable backend systems and cloud-native applications.
-I enjoy designing microservices, implementing event-driven architectures using Kafka, and automating deployments with Docker and Jenkins.
-I also contribute on the frontend using React when required — I like to be a versatile, full-stack-minded engineer.
+I am a passionate Java Developer with 2+ years of professional experience in designing, developing, and deploying scalable applications.
+I specialize in Java, Spring Boot, and Microservices architecture, with hands-on expertise in building robust back-end systems and integrating real-time event-driven solutions using Kafka.

----

-## 🔍 What I’m doing now
-- Building microservices and event-driven pipelines.
-- Improving CI/CD pipelines and automating deployments.
-- Learning more about observability and distributed system patterns.

----

-## 🛠️ Notable Projects
-- **Project A** — Spring Boot microservice with Kafka for real-time events. (link to repo)
-- **Project B** — Full-stack app using Spring Boot + React for [use-case]. (link to repo)
-*(Add links to repos you want to showcase — pin them on your GitHub profile for visibility.)*
+I have experience working in cloud-native environments (AWS, Docker, Jenkins, CI/CD pipelines), ensuring smooth deployments and high availability.
+Alongside backend development, I also contribute to frontend projects using ReactJS, HTML, CSS, and JavaScript, enabling me to work across the full stack.

 ---